Spanish Bolo Bayonets

 When I finally got curious about this particular bayonet, I found that the Spaniards had intentionally shaped the blades that way, somewhat like a bolo.
 That’s why they called it a machete bayonet.

 The CETME M1958, a modern assault rifle, was adopted in (duh) 1958, but the Spaniards chose to supplement their limited supply of CETME assault rifles by upgrading their existing Mausers at about the same time.
-Spanish M1893 and M1943 (essentially a German ’98) Mausers were re-chambered in 7.62x51mm (as was the CETME Model C).
+Spanish M1893 and M1943 Mausers (the M1943 is essentially a German ’98) were re-chambered in 7.62x51mm (as was the CETME Model C).
 They added a flash hider and a bayonet mount to fit the Machete Modelo 1964.
 The ’93 became the FR-7, and the ’43 (’98) became the FR-8.

 These quasi-modern bolt action rifles were issued to home guards.
 During the Spanish counterinsurgency against Basque separatists (the ETA) from 1959 to 2011, it’s likely that Guardia Civil forces may have secured the sites of bombings, kidnappings, and assassinations with FR-7s and / or FR-8s and / or M1958s.
 When they did, M1964 bayonets may have been dangling from their belts or even mounted to their rifles.